ethersphere/storage-incentives/docs/SPAM_GRIEFING.md

 There is no hard cap on `currentCommits.length`.
 Claim work scales as O(N) over commits; commit-phase attacker work scales as O(N²) across the round.
 Arrays reset each round, so griefing is per-round, not cumulative forever.

 Depth floors and proximity are economic filters, not deterministic liveness guarantees.
-The proposed fix combines eligibility tightening with bounded admission or batched finalization.
+The recommended near-term fix is `MAX_COMMITS` plus split finalization (`finalizeRound` / `claimReward` / `finalizeEmptyRound`), together with commit eligibility rules and weighted admission at commit cutoff.

 No real Bee nodes or stored chunks are required for the attack. `commit()` and `reveal()` only check stake, phase, `wrapCommit()` consistency, and proximity.
 Reserve commitment hashes are not validated against storage until `claim()` proof verification.